Yale University

 Academic Courses

 At Summer Springboard, we believe learning should be inspiring and interactive.
-Our carefully curated courses blend top academic instruction, hands-on learning, and exposure to industry-leading businesses and professionals that reflect the resources of the Yale University area.
+Our carefully curated courses blend top academic instruction, hands-on learning, and exposure to industry-leading businesses and professionals that reflect the resources of the New Haven area.
 Whenever possible, classes are held outdoors, on-site, or in a lab-type setting to allow students as many hands-on opportunities as possible.
 Activities such as field trips, guest speakers, and practical scenarios take the learning experience beyond the classroom and leverage all that New Haven has to offer.

 In addition to the morning academic course, students spend the afternoon either in electives, True You, or their course-specific field trip/activity.

-Business & Entrepreneurship
+Business & Entrepreneurship at Yale

 Summer Springboard’s Business & Entrepreneurship course on the campus of Yale introduces aspiring entrepreneurs to the world of business and the areas that affect growing a business.
 Our course explores the aspects involved in starting, owning, and operating a business – from thinking through ideas, planning a business, and managing various considerations for growing a small business into an enterprise.
 Topics such as entrepreneurship, idea generation, customer relationships and revenue streams, personnel and human resource management, product design, cost accounting, financial analysis, marketing, and more will all be explored.
 Throughout the course, students will work in groups to generate a business idea of their own, and then follow the entrepreneurial process to develop the idea into a feasible prospective business startup.
 Ultimately, students will pitch their innovative ideas to a panel of business and entrepreneurship “judges” in a Shark-Tank type experience.